ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/session/querying/how-to-use-search.java.markdown

-# Session : Querying : How to use search?
+# Session: Querying: How to use search?

 More complex text searching can be achieved by using `search` extension method.
 This method allows you to pass one or more search terms that will be used in searching process for a particular field (or fields).